GeorgeWebberley/surveyApp/sprint2/journal.md

 - Review system diagrams and database design and make any changes if necessary.
 - Creating an export feature, allowing users to export their graph (and maybe also statistical test) as an image or pdf.
 - Fixing any existing bugs, such as issue with loading javascript on the 'analyse' page. &#x2705;
+- Minor changes, such as changing 'Dashboard' to 'Home', fixing case sensitivity on email login &#x2705;
 - Add more choice of graphs and more statistical tests.
 - Make site more responsive, so that it can be used on smaller screens such as iPad.
 - Allow users to input their survey data directly, as opposed to importing a CSV/XL file.